 The Official Plan identifies that lot creation in excess of three lots, including the retained lot, shall take place by Plan of Subdivision.

-A pre-consultation is required to identify the current Official Plan designation, Community Planning Permit provisions and any studies/reports that may be required to commence processing of the application(s), as well as to obtain and provide information to better process the application.
+A pre-consultation is required to identify the current Official Plan designation, Development Permit provisions and any studies/reports that may be required to commence processing of the application(s), as well as to obtain and provide information to better process the application.
 Subdivisions are required to meet the tools laid out in the Official Plan, which requires an application along with other supporting documents such as layout, drainage, utility and agency approvals, engineering plans, servicing plans, storm-water management and other supporting documentation as required.

 The Condominium Act identifies five types of condominium corporations (alone or in combination); Leasehold, Freehold - Common Elements - Phased - Standard - Vacant Land.